zapobyte/wc3rbanlist/README.md

 - [x] **Copy to clipboard**: Copy banlsit entry message to clipboard

 ### Features Not Done (Planned)
+- [ ] **Ingame Detection of banlist**: Find a way to detect while in lobby the players name and query your banlist
 - [ ] **View individual banlist**: See banlist details in it's own view.
 - [ ] **Rate Users Banlist**: Users can rate and review banlists submitted by other users.
 - [ ] **Authentication of Users**: Implement user authentication to protect banlist data.